The Insights tab lets you view and analyze visualizations for your project, switching between models to make comparisons.

 The most important words and phrases are shown in the text mining chart, ranked by their coefficient value (which indicates how strongly the word or phrase is correlated with the target).
 This ranking enables you to compare the strength of the presence of these words and phrases.
 The side-by-side comparison allows you to see how individual words can be used in numerous —and sometimes counterintuitive—ways, with many different implications for the response.

-The Word Cloud insight displays the most relevant words and short phrases in word cloud format.
+The Word Cloud insight displays up to the 200 most impactful words and short phrases in word cloud format.

 |Selected word||Displays details about the selected word.
 (The term word here equates to an n-gram, which can be a sequence of words.)